Neo-Oli/browser-presentation-tool/README.md

 # browser-presentation-tool
 A simple template for making a presentations in html/css.
-Uses a Makefile and PHP to pull it all together into a single file (+media).
+Uses a Makefile and PHP to pull it all together into a single file.

 1. Edit the Settings in config.php
 2. Add slides in slides.php